chandira0203/A-Hybrid-Approach-to-Human-Activity-Recognition-/README.md

 (**Note:** To make integration easier, the trained model.h5 file is also included directly in the repository named **modelnew.h5**.

-Also in module 3 and 4 you have to replace the your unique Telegram bot token and chat ID to get notified.)
+Also in module 3 and 4 you have to replace the Telegram bot token and chat ID to get notified.Those credentials is unique to every user that should be handle with safety and security measures.

 **Module 2: Violence Detection Model**